adminspotter/cuddly-gl/doc/ui-radio_box.md

 ## INHERITED RESOURCES ##

-All other resources correspond to that of fhe specialized class.
+All other resources correspond to that of the specialized class.

 ## RELATED ##